-The CDA will check court records of eviction actions and other financial judgments.
+The CDA will check court records of eviction actions and other financial judgments, and credit reports.
 Eviction records older than five years will not be considered by the CDA.
+The CDA will consider housing related debts and late-payment activity on the credit report.
+A lack of credit history will not disqualify-someone from becoming a public housing resident, but poor credit may.

 The CDA will examine third-party verifications and undertake a balancing test.
 The CDA may deny an applicant if the applicant has a history of being late with rent payments; was evicted or asked to leave from their residence(s) during the past two years; or had other legal action initiated against them for negative behavior or for lease violations.
 Other factors which the CDA may consider include the amount of former rent, loss of employment, death or divorce from primary financial support, illness, and other verifiable changes-in-circumstances beyond the applicant's control.
 Applicants must be able to demonstrate the ability to pay rent and other charges as required by the lease.
 The CDA must verify that applicants can pay the CDA's minimum rent payment, utilities if applicable, and a security deposit.
 Insufficient income to pay the cost of rent, utilities if applicable, and to make standard security deposit payments will be grounds for denial of admission.